GMFM200 Remote Sensing I - Image processing

 About this course

-Lectures: The geometric and radiometric properties of satellite imagery.
-Geometric rectification/geocoding.
-Single-image photogrammetry with emphasis on SPOT scenes.
+Lectures: Remote sensing image acquisition principles; geometric and radiometric properties of satellite imagery.
+Major geometric and radiometric distortions and correction methods.
 Control of geometric accuracy.
 Special image enhancement techniques (Filtering, Principal component analysis, Fourier transformation).
 Image mosaic production.
 Classification methods with emphasis on unsupervised classification.
-Use of satellite images for vegetation mapping.
+Use of satellite images for vegetation mapping and change detection.

 Exercises: 1) Geometric rectification and accuracy evaluation.
 Exploratory analysis of airborne lidar data.
 2) Unsupervised classification (clustering) of lidar intensity and other remotely sensed data.
 3) Training data collection, supervised classification of satellite images and accuracy evaluation